 Anytime an organization implements a new business process, it’ll be met with some resistance.
 When it comes to starting an employee advocacy program, this is no different.In every workplace, there are employees with different levels of comfort when it comes to social media.
 Some are very social media savvy and already post about your brand on their personal accounts, but some might not be comfortable posting about your brand at all.
-So what can you do to maximize the potential of your employee advocacy program and let people know it’s good for them to post on behalf of your brand?
+So what can you do to maximize the potential of employee advocacy and let people know it’s good for them to post on behalf of your brand?

 In this Q&A, we asked Taryn Gwinner, Demand Generation and Field Marketing Manager at Centrica Business Solutions, what prevents some employees from taking part in an employee advocacy program, and what you should do about it.